Sodium nitrate: Steel coating

-Sodium nitrate is used in a steel coating process in which it forms a surface magnetite layer.
+Sodium nitrate is used in a steel coating process in which it forms a surface of magnetite layer.

 Health concerns

 Studies have shown a link between increased levels of nitrates and increased deaths from certain diseases including Alzheimer's disease, diabetes mellitus, stomach cancer, and Parkinson's disease: possibly through the damaging effect of nitrosamines on DNA; however, little has been done to control for other possible causes in the epidemiological results.
 Nitrosamines, formed in cured meats containing sodium nitrate and nitrite, have been linked to gastric cancer and esophageal cancer.
 Sodium nitrate and nitrite are associated with a higher risk of colorectal cancer.

 Substantial evidence in recent decades, facilitated by an increased understanding of pathological processes and science, exists in support of the theory that processed meat increases the risk of colon cancer and that this is due to the nitrate content.
 A small amount of the nitrate added to meat as a preservative breaks down into nitrite, in addition to any nitrite that may also be added.
 The nitrite then reacts with protein-rich foods (such as meat) to produce carcinogenic NOCs (nitroso compounds).
 NOCs can be formed either when meat is cured or in the body as meat is digested.

-However, several things complicate the otherwise straightforward understanding that "nitrates in food raise your risk of cancer": Commonly consumed plants are well known to be rich sources of nitrates.
-In fact, exposure of nitrates from plants may even be higher than meat for most people.
+However, several things complicate the otherwise straightforward understanding that "nitrates in food raise the risk of cancer".
 Processed meats have no fiber, vitamins, or phytochemical antioxidants, are high in sodium, may contain high fat, and are often fried or cooked at a temperature sufficient to degrade protein into nitrosamines.
 Nitrates are key intermediates and effectors in the primary vasculature signaling which is necessary for all mammals to survive.